 It’s like a switch – something in my lovely boy just switched off.

 There are two types of FIP: Effusive (wet) and non-effusive (dry).
-In fact both types are fatal, but the effusive form is more common (60-70% of all cases are wet) and progresses more rapidly than the non-effusive form.
+In fact, both types are fatal, but the effusive form is more common (60-70% of all cases are wet) and progresses more rapidly than the non-effusive form.
 It is also far more deadly.
-Almost all of the survivors (which there are very few) developed the dry form.
+Almost all of the survivors (of which there are very few) developed the dry form.
 Unfortunately, again, Sarman has developed the wet form.

 In overall, FIP signs and symptoms are:

 - Pain or swelling of the abdomen (wet form)

 Unfortunately, there’s no cure for FIP.
 Treatment is symptomatic and palliative only.
 What only you can do is making the cat as comfortable as possible.
 Effusive FIP (wet form) usually progresses too rapidly, as in my Sarman’s case, for any meaningful therapy to be attempted.